Q: When is endowment payout distributed?

 Principal changes:

 Payout also may change in cases where an approved change in the distribution chartstrings or amounts has occurred.
-The Budget Office will be in touch with the department manager about any chartstring or distribution rule changes that your office or the Provost’s Office directs.
+The Office of Planning, Budget, and Analysis will be in touch with the department manager about any chartstring or distribution rule changes that your office or the Provost’s Office directs.

-Q: How can I see endowment payout and balances on my operating reports?
+Q: How can I see fund restrictions, endowment payout and available balances on my operating reports?

-A: Endowment payout is visible on a number of standard Prime Financials reports:
+A: Endowment payout is visible on a number of standard Prime Financials reports (see more details in Information Warehouse (IW) FAQs):

-- Fund restriction/designation by initial department payout ‐‐ by source fund and receiving chartstring.
-This report shows the current annual payout from a selected endowment fund(s), as well as restrictions and current principal values.
+• Fund Restriction with Payout and MV/BV‐ by source fund and receiving chartstring—This report shows an annual payout from a selected endowment fund(s), as well as detailed fund restrictions and current principal values.
+Use Spendable balance report to see available balances for receiving chartstring.

 Q: How can I see the book and market value for endowments that my department manages?

-A: In Prime Financials, run the “Fund restriction/designation by initial department payout” report for the fund(s) in question.
+A: In Prime Financials, run the “Fund Restriction with Payout and MV/BV” report for the fund(s) in question.
 The right‐hand columns show the latest principal values, and allow the viewer to drill into prior‐period book and market value history.

 Q: My endowment’s payout did not change by the same rate as the reported endowment performance for the year.
 Why not?